 Arthritis in the Wrists

 The hand and wrist joints may be tiny, but you don’t realize how powerful and important they are until something goes wrong.
-Suddenly, lifting a pot of water is excruciating.
+Suddenly, lifting a pot of water is excruciating, and it all may start with the feeling that your hands are stiff in the morning.
 Or simple grooming tasks are difficult.
 Perhaps even writing or using your computer keyboard have become quite painful.

 If you take a look at an image of the wrist (see right), it may not make much sense.
 It appears to be a jumbled mess of tiny fragments of a fractured bone, but there is a functional organization in the assumed chaos.